6 Things You May Not Know About Kelp

 Kelp can grow quickly in the right conditions, and this helps make kelp farming a lucrative career.
 Sugar kelp grows especially quickly, as much as 1 cm per day and can reach over 15 feet in just a few months.

 Not only is kelp a nutritious source of food, but it also provides a rich environment for marine life to live in.
-Many creatures live in kelp, and larger animals such as sea lions, terns, whales, seals, and gulls use kelp as food.
+Many creatures live in kelp, and some whales even play with seaweed, throwing seaweed on their heads and using it for dental hygiene!

 Not only is kelp beneficial for humans, farmers, and sea creatures, but it can also help fight global warming.
 Kelp absorbs carbon dioxide from the seawater, which helps to minimize the negative impacts of climate change.